-The total rate of CMEs, the CMEs rate having central position angle $\geq 180^{\circ}$ (wide), the CMEs rate having speed ≥ 800 km/sec (fast) and the fast and wide CMEs seem to be well connected with the yearly SPEs rate with energy ≥ 10 MeV during the last solar cycle (see Fig. 5).
+The total rate of CMEs, the CMEs rate having a central position angle $\geq 180^{\circ}$ (wide), the CMEs rate having speed $\geq 800$ km/s (fast) and the fast and wide CMEs seem to be well connected with the yearly SPE rate with energy >10 MeV during the last solar cycle (see Fig. 5).

-The correlation coefficient of the solar proton enhancements in energy channels >10 MeV and >100 MeV with the different characteristics of the CMEs is presented in Table I. The best correlation coefficient is appeared in the case of fast and wide CMEs.
-This is consistent with the results of previous works by [10] and [15].
+The correlation coefficient of the solar proton enhancements in energy channels >10 and >100 MeV for different characteristics of the CMEs is presented in Table 1.
+The best correlation coefficient occurs in the case of fast and wide CMEs.
+This is consistent with the results of previous works by Gopalswamy (2006) and Reinard and Andrews, 2006.